spring-tips/configuration/README.md

 Run the application, and you'll see the specialized message reflected in the output.

-So far, we've been using the ENvironment to inject the configuration.
-You can also use `@Value` annotation to inject the value as a parameter.
-You probably already know that.
+So far, we've been using the `Environment` to lookup the configuration.
+You can also use SPring's `@Value` annotation to inject the value as a parameter in bean provider methods.
+(You probably already know that.)
 But did you know that you can also specify default values to be returned if there are no other values that match?
 There are a lot of reasons why you might want to do this.
 You could use it to provide fallback values and make it more transparent when somebody fat fingers the spelling of a property.
 It is also useful because you are given a value that might be useful if somebody doesn't know that they need to activate a profile or something,.

 ```java